Alek Thomas Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.60 team ERA ranks second among all league pitching staffs.
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.65).

-- The Rays give up the ninth-fewest home runs in baseball (81 total, one per game).
+- Rays pitchers combine to rank 11th in baseball in home runs surrendered (85 total, one per game).

-- Bradley (5-3) gets the starting nod for the Rays in his 11th start of the season.
-He has a 3.86 ERA in 49 2/3 innings pitched, with 71 strikeouts.
+- The Rays are sending Eflin (9-3) to make his 15th start of the season as he looks for his 10th victory.
+He is 9-3 with a 3.35 ERA and 84 strikeouts in 83 1/3 innings pitched.

-- The righty's most recent time out was on Wednesday against the Baltimore Orioles, when he went six innings, surrendering one earned run while giving up three hits.
+- In his last time out on Friday against the Kansas City Royals, the right-hander went six innings, allowing three earned runs while surrendering seven hits.

-- The 22-year-old has a 3.86 ERA and 13 strikeouts per nine innings in 10 games this season, while giving up a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.